 When you make battery terminal connections, use the torque wrench to tighten the battery terminal connections securely.
-For most batteries, you can find out what torque value to use by finding the battery number on the top of the battery.
+You can find out what torque value to use by finding the battery number on the front of the battery.
 Then, use Table 6.1 to find the torque value for that battery.